 However, La Paz is about 90 miles from the Cabo airport.
 The roads are great (and scenic!) and it’s not a difficult route to follow if you’re interested in renting a car and driving.
 If that’s outside your comfort zone, there are shuttle options as well.
 I recommend booking through your hotel or tour company or start your inquiries there.
 Most places in La Paz that cater to tourists have some type of setup to get guests from Cabo to La Paz.

-Another option is to use the cross border express, AKA CBX.
+Another option is to use the Cross Border Xpress, also known as CBX.
 For travelers on the West Coast, this appears to be the easiest option to get to La Paz without going through Cabo.
 CBX is an enclosed pedestrian skybridge that spans the U.S./Mexico border, connecting a state-of-the-art passenger building in San Diego directly to the Tijuana Airport (TIJ).
 Since first opening in December 2015, CBX now services more than two million passengers per year, allowing international travelers to cross the border with ease to access more direct flights to Mexico than any other U.S. airport.

 This one-of-a-kind facility offers a $30 round-trip ticket or $16 single-trip ticket for access through CBX terminal (your airfare is separate), accelerated transportation across the U.S./Mexico border, and easy check-in for all TIJ airport flights.
-You’ll also find bilingual terminal attendants and on-site parking for up to $18 per day.
+You’ll also find bilingual terminal attendants and on-site parking starting at $15 per day.

 Mexico City Direct